mschmitt/bulbuino/README.txt

 Schematics
 ----------

-The Fritzing data enclosed in the repository used to be accurate on the Arduino prototype board.
+Fritzing data is enclosed in the repository.

-The pinout used now matches my Arduino Pro Mini integration, with nicer pin routing on the circuit board.

-An update with different cabling may follow at a later date.

 License and Disclaimer
 ----------------------